Generic name: beclomethasone inhalation [ be-kloe-METH-a-sone ]

 What should I avoid while using beclomethasone inhalation?

 Avoid being near people who are sick or have infections.
-Call your doctor for preventive treatment if you are exposed to chicken pox or measles.
+Call your doctor for preventive treatment if you are exposed to chickenpox or measles.
 These conditions can be serious or even fatal in people who are using steroid medication.

 Beclomethasone inhalation side effects

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

+Beclomethasone inhalation may cause serious side effects.
 Call your doctor at once if you have:

 white patches or sores inside your mouth or on your lips;

-blurred vision, eye pain, or seeing halos around lights; or
+blurred vision, tunnel vision, eye pain, or seeing halos around lights;

-Common side effects may include:
+Common side effects of beclomethasone inhalation may include:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

-What other drugs will affect beclomethasone inhalation??
+What other drugs will affect beclomethasone inhalation?

-More beclomethasone inhalation resources
+More about beclomethasone

-- Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.
+Remember, keep this and all other medicines out of the reach of children, never share your medicines with others, and use this medication only for the indication prescribed.

-Copyright 1996-2012 Cerner Multum, Inc. Version: 9.01.
-Revision Date: 2013-04-02, 3:57:45 PM.
+Copyright 1996-2023 Cerner Multum, Inc. Version: 12.01.